kabirdhillon7/Tip-Calculator/README.md

 ## Description

 Some of the main features include:

-* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+- User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [X] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+- User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

+Other features include:
-* [X] Using locale-specific currency and currency thousands separators.
+- Using currency thousands separators.
-* [X] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+- Ensuring the keyboard is always visible and the bill amount is always the first responder

-Some of the UI features include:
-* [X] Implemented a launch screen and dark mode functionality
-* [X] Updated the app icon

 ## Requirements